 Established in 1898 our history begins in the grocery trade, as the Grocers and Travellers Club with an annual subscription of 5 shillings.
 We then became incorporated in 1910 as the Grocers Association of Victoria, where we played a significant role in the Australian community, particularly after the Second World War in the late 1940’s, where we worked with the Federal Government of the day to determine prices for commodities in very short supply such as butter, cream, milk and sugar.
-In 1957 the Association, boasting a very strong and united membership, became known as the Master Grocers Association of Victoria (MGAV), a registered organisation in the Industrial Commission.
+In 1957 the Association, boasting a very strong and united membership, became known as the Master Grocers Association of Victoria (MGAV), a registered not for profit organisation in the Industrial Commission.

 In October 2006, after many successful years representing Victorian members and after continuous cries for help from like-minded family businesses in other states, MGAV’s Board of Directors decided to form a national industry association in Master Grocers Australia (MGA).
 Whilst the grocery, or what is now the supermarket and liquor trade was in our blood, our focus has always been to assist and support family and privately owned businesses.

 Between 2007 and 2017 MGA absorbed a number of like-minded industry associations, further enabling strong membership growth.
 These included, NSW Retailers Traders Association, SA Retail Traders Association, Liquor Stores Association of Victoria and the Queensland Retail Traders & Shop Keepers Association.